-Serving primarily the eastern Mississippi and western Alabama regions, MSU-Meridian presently serves students from thirty Mississippi counties and seven counties in Alabama.
-Consisting of two campuses, the College Park Campus and the Riley Campus, MSU-Meridian is non-residential and provides credit and non-credit course work, helping fulfill educational aspirations of both traditional and non-traditional students.
+Serving primarily the eastern Mississippi and western Alabama regions, MSU-Meridian is expanding its national draw through high-demand health science programs.
+The university's two campuses in Meridian, the College Park Campus and the Riley Campus, provide credit and non-credit course work, helping fulfill educational aspirations of both traditional and non-traditional students.

 Mississippi State University-Meridian is committed to providing quality higher education through the mission of teaching, research, and service.